 This course provides a foundation in computer science for a student who does not have prior programming experience.
 It provides sufficient support to permit a student to continue in the major program.
 Topics include an introduction to the algorithm and program development process using a high-level structured programming language and the department’s computing facilities.
 Supervised hands-on experience provided.
 May not be taken for graded credit after passing any Computer Science course numbered 220 or higher.

-Prerequisite: CPSC 110 or permission of instructor.
+Prerequisite: CPSC 110 or 219 or successful completion of the UMW computer science placement exam.
 Continued coverage of disciplined problem-solving and algorithmic development including emphasis on procedural and data abstraction.
 Topics include elementary data structures such as arrays, files, and classes.
 The notions of data modeling and the linking of data type definitions with their associated operations is introduced.
 Study of program design, coding, debugging, testing, and documentation in a higher level language that supports the object-oriented paradigm.
 Intended for students who have had previous programming experience.

 270 – Introductory Special Topics in Computer Science (3)

 Prerequisites: CPSC 110, 219, or 220 or successful completion of the UMW computer science placement exam.
 Designed to prepare beginning Computer Science majors for advanced study by emphasizing the components of Discrete Mathematics especially related to Computer Science.
 Topics include number systems, logic, methods of proof, counting techniques, mathematical induction, sets, relations, functions, vectors, matrices, graphs, and trees.

 Prerequisite: CPSC 110 or 220.
 An examination of issues and events related to ethics, professional conduct and social responsibility as they apply to the field of Computer Science.
 Includes study of ethical responsibilities and behaviors appropriate for computer scientists.